 A trick I learned a few years ago was to put a glob or two of museum putty on the under side of your drawer organizer.
 It keeps it from sliding into unused – or in this case used – space when you open and shut the drawers.
 That way, instead of having to find a utensil organizer that fit the exact spot I needed, I used the space to store our collection of metal straws so my hippie younger sister will stop yelling at me about sea turtles.

-When you cook as much as we do – we go through a lot of measuring utensils and pinch bowls.
+We go through a lot of measuring utensils and pinch bowls.
 At the condo, we had one set of each, and I was always cleaning things to use again immediately, or using them in order of cleanliness (white sugar first, molasses last) so I could get the most use out of one cup.
-And then one day it hit me… there is no rule that I can only own one set of measuring utensils.
+And then, one day it hit me; there is no rule that I can only own one set of measuring utensils.

 I feel a little silly that it took so many years to realize this.

-One thing I did spend a lot of time planning was all the drawers we would have.
-And because we had so many drawers (compared to the condo) I was going to have a spice drawer.
-Because I am short.
-And Chad is not much taller than me.
-And if there is one thing I have always hated about every kitchen I’ve ever cooked in is WHY DO WE PUT ALL THE SPICES ON ONE SHELF IN A CABINET AND THEN SORT THROUGH EACH SPICE TO FIND THE ONE YOU ARE LOOKING FOR EVERY D*** TIME???
+Because we had so many drawers (compared to the condo) I knew when I was planning the kitchen that there was going to be a spice drawer.
+If there is one thing I have always hated about every kitchen I’ve ever cooked in is WHY DO WE PUT ALL THE SPICES ON ONE SHELF IN A CABINET AND THEN SORT THROUGH EACH SPICE TO FIND THE ONE YOU ARE LOOKING FOR EVERY D*** TIME???
 IT’S MADNESS!

-Moral of this long post… drawer organizers and museum putty make your kitchen drawers amazing and life altering.
+So there you have it.
+Drawers.
+Organized are best.
+Moral of this long post; drawer organizers and museum putty make your kitchen drawers amazing and life altering.
 Do the things.
 Thank me later.